antor44/livestream_video/README.md

 2. Download and unzip the default playlist4whisper.py, livestream_video.sh and playlist_xxx.m3u files, they should all be located in the same directory as whisper-cpp.

-3. Finally, you can run the GUI by running the following command in the terminal:
+3. Finally, you can launch the GUI by entering the following command in the terminal.
+Make sure that you are in the same directory as whisper-cpp, playlist4whisper.py, and livestream_video.sh.
 ```
 python3 playlist4whisper.py
 ```